Want to Improve Workplace Culture? Promote Friendships at Work

 3. Service Project

 Employees working together to provide some type of giving-back project to the community does amazing things for unity and employee morale.
+In contrast, a toxic workplace culture can lead to discrimination, harassment, and hostile environments, resulting in legal claims and financial penalties.

 4. Paint Night